MaxWenzel/tooling/README.md

 - [Strimzi](https://strimzi.io/): Kafka on Kubernetes in a few minutes
 - [Flux](https://fluxcd.io/): a set of continuous and progressive delivery solutions for Kubernetes, and they are open and extensible.

+### Local K8-Cluster

+- [minikube](https://minikube.sigs.k8s.io/): minikube quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
+We proudly focus on helping application developers and new Kubernetes users.
+- [kind](https://kind.sigs.k8s.io/): a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
+- [K3s](https://k3s.io/): a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

 ## Service Mesh

 - [Istio](https://istio.io/): connect, secure, control, and observe services.